mapprotocol/docs/map-protocol/validator/Rewards.md

 ## Epoch rewards are paid in the final block of the epoch and are used to:

-1.Distributed rewards for validators
+1. Distributed rewards for validators

-2.Distribute rewards to holders of Locked MAP voting for validator that elected validators
+2. Distribute rewards to holders of Locked MAP voting for validator that elected validators

-3.Make payments into a Community Fund for protocol infrastructure grants
+3. Make payments into a Community Fund for protocol infrastructure grants

 Each epoch will be rewarded with a fixed reward

 - `EpochReward`= 1,000,000 `MAP`.

 ## Reward Disbursement